Chinese

 One Chinese Studies course taken on campus (1 unit)

-Minors must complete one additional elective course.
-This course can be a second Chinese Studies course taken on campus, an advanced Chinese language course above CHIN 203 taken on campus, or an approved non-language course taken on study abroad.
-With approval, additional special topics one-time course offerings with Chinese Studies content many count as an elective.
+Minors must complete two additional elective courses.
+These two courses can be Chinese Studies courses taken on campus, or Chinese language courses above CHIN 203 taken on campus.
+With approval, students may count as elective one non-language course from a long-term (six-unit) study abroad program or two non-language courses from an extended term (nine-unit) program.
+With approval, additional special topic one-time course offerings with Chinese Studies content may count as electives.

-The Chinese program is also an essential part of the East Asian Studies program, and contributes to the International and Area Studies program as well.
-Students may major in East Asian Studies or in International and Area Studies with a focus on East Asia.
-Interested students should consult with the director of East Asian Studies.
-See catalog listings for East Asian Studies or International and Area Studies for requirements for these majors.
+The Chinese Program is an essential part of the East Asian Studies Department, and it contributes to the International and Area Studies Program as well.
+See catalogue listings of East Asian Studies or International and Area Studies for requirements for these majors.

 Study Abroad Opportunities

-The College has established several programs in the People’s Republic of China.
+The College has established several programs in the People’s Republic of China and Taiwan.
 Please consult with the Center for International Programs on the different options available.
-To maximize the benefits of studying abroad, students are strongly encouraged to complete CHIN-203 before leaving for China.
+To maximize the benefits of studying abroad, students are strongly encouraged to complete CHIN 203 before leaving for China.
 For more details about language preparation for study abroad, consult early with professors and the Center for International Programs.

 Chinese Courses